IlusionDev/nextjs-sitemap-generator/README.md

  - **targetDirectory**:  The directory where sitemap.xml going to be written.

 ## Considerations
-For now the **ignoredPaths** matches whatrever cointaning the thing you put, ignoring if ther are files or directories.
+For now the **ignoredPaths** matches whatever cointaning the thing you put, ignoring if there are files or directories.
 In the next versions this going to be fixed.